-Dwarf elder berries are toxic, and it is crucial that you know them so as not to mistake them for those of black elder.
+Dwarf elderberries are toxic, so be careful not to mistake them for black elderberries.
 Both plants belong to the same botanical family and have similar uses, though the black elder is more widely used because of its more tolerable smell.

 Dwarf Elder Scientific Facts

-- Other names – Blood elder, danewort, walewort, wild elder.
+- Other names are Blood Elder, danewort, walewort, and Wild Elder.

 - French – Hieble.